-What Can a Handyman Do in Bradenton, Florida?
+What Can a Handyman Do Without a License in Bradenton, Florida?

 In Bradenton (Manatee County), Florida does not issue a general “handyman license.”
 Most handyman-type work is legal without a contractor license ONLY when it does not require a building permit and does not fall into regulated trades (electrical, plumbing, HVAC, roofing, structural).
 Florida’s key handyman exemption is the “minor repair” exemption: jobs up to $1,000 (labor + materials) that do not require a permit and do not involve licensed trades.